 - It is just one component of Morris's Sustainability Leaders for the Future program.

 The University of Minnesota, Morris is developing an area of emphasis in Environmental Leadership and Stewardship.
 The plan could become an official minor before the end of the

 The area of emphasis is just one component of Morris's Sustainability Leaders for the Future program, which helps prepare students to play a leading role in solving environmental problems.

 The Environmental Leadership and Stewardship plan includes the following topics and activities:

 - Service learning based on a real-world sustainability issue

-- Participation in the Morris Leadership Education and Development Program (MLEAD), a workshop series to help students develop the leadership skills and knowledge needed in
+- Participation in the Morris Leadership Education and Development Program (MLEAD), a workshop series to help students develop the leadership skills and knowledge needed in our multicultural society.